miladkahsarialhadi/MiladSMB/README.md

 # Milad SMB Client Change Logs:

-Milad SMB Client provide some APIs to you to work with shared directories and also remote machine.
-The following features are providing by Milad SMB Client library that is header-based library that developer can use it with just including it in their programs.
+Milad SMB Client provides some APIs to you to work with shared directories and also the remote machine.
+The following features are providing by the Milad SMB Client library.
+I should mention, MSC is a header-based library that developers can use it with just including it in their programs.
+It is written by C++.

 ## v1.0.0 - Luminary
 * Check Connection